Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 One study examined the effects of a treatment which involved wearing an aloe vera gel glove on one hand daily for 30 days.

-The study was based on 30 women taking either 1200mg or 3600mg aloe vera gel daily for 90 days.27
+The study was based on 30 women taking either 1200mg or 3600mg of aloe vera gel daily for 90 days.27

 Wondering how much aloe vera you should be taking?
 Keep reading to find out.

-As a cream, gel or ointment applied topically, aloe vera is safe to use as needed so long as you aren’t experiencing a skin reaction.
+As a cream, gel, or ointment applied topically, aloe vera is safe to use as needed so long as you aren’t experiencing a skin reaction.

 For oral use, strengths and preparations vary greatly, so always read the label carefully and follow directions for oral use.